lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

     In particular, edhoc-app-prof-value MUST be a CBOR byte string APP_BSTR or a CBOR array.
 In the latter case, the array MUST include at least two elements, each of which MUST be a CBOR byte string APP_BSTR.
 The SVCB RR MUST be considered malformed if the SvcParamValue ends within edhoc-app-prof-value or if edhoc-app-prof-value is malformed.

     The value of each CBOR byte string APP_BSTR is the binary representation of a CBOR sequence APP_PROF_SEQ.
-In particular, APP_PROF_SEQ has the same format and semantics specified in {{sec-app-profile-edhoc-message_1_2}}, except for the following difference: for each element of the CBOR sequence that is an EDHOC_Information object, such an object MUST NOT include the element "exporter_out_len" defined in {{exporter-out-length}.
+In particular, APP_PROF_SEQ has the same format and semantics specified in {{sec-app-profile-edhoc-message_1_2}}, except for the following difference: for each element of the CBOR sequence that is an EDHOC_Information object, such an object MUST NOT include the element "exporter_out_len" defined in {{exporter-out-length}}.

     The SVCB RR MUST be considered malformed if APP_PROF_SEQ is malformed or does not conform with the intended format.